yumobennyyang/portfolio-website/src/content/portfolio/spec-mobile.md

 &nbsp;

 We send out surveys with discreet and explicit questions about news consumptions
-  * &nbsp;&nbsp; ∟ To Spectator Staff (they spend half their life on the spectator website and have a full understanding of the site down to its tiniest problems)
+  * • To Spectator Staff (they spend half their life on the spectator website and have a full understanding of the site down to its tiniest problems)
-  * &nbsp;&nbsp; ∟ To other Columbia undergraduate students (our main target audience, who can provide good general feedback for the current method of viewing Spectator news)
+  * • To other Columbia undergraduate students (our main target audience, who can provide good general feedback for the current method of viewing Spectator news)

 &nbsp;